 - 2 teaspoon yellow mustard.

-In a large bowl, combine panco bread, diced onion and mix well to moisten all the panco.
+- In a large bowl, combine panko bread, diced onion and mix well to moisten all the panko.

-Place the meatloaf on top of the bread and bake for 1 hour.
+- Place the meatloaf on top of the bread and bake for 1 hour or until internal temperature reached a minimum of 160F when measured by a meat thermometer.